Krunk-theduck/MachinePartyModLoader/README.md

 ### Step 1 — Get the file

-You should have a file called `MachinePartyModLoader.exe`.
+Download `MachinePartyModLoader.exe`.
 If what you have is a `.zip` file instead, right-click it and choose **Extract All** first — you want the `.exe` file that comes out of it.